Bioconductor/BuildABiocWorkshop/README.md

-# BuildABiocWorkshop2020
+# DEPRECATED--BuildABiocWorkshop2020

-This package is a template for building a Bioconductor 2020 workshop.
+This package **WAS** a template for building a Bioconductor 2020 workshop.
 The package includes Github actions to:

 1. Set up bioconductor/bioconductor_docker:devel on Github resources